March Disability Awareness 2019

 Friday, March 8 | 6 - 9 p.m. | Conner Prairie Museum

-Nickel Plate Arts and Fishers Arts Council invite you to a visual arts reception featuring works of art provided by Opportunities for Positive Growth (OPG); Janus Developmental Services; Art Mix; Indiana School for the Deaf; Indiana School for the Blind and Visually Impaired; clients from the Behavioral Analysis Center for Autism (BACA); clients from Outside the Box; Bosma Enterprises; VIPS – Visual Impaired Preschool Services; Best Buddies; Fortune Academy; and the Monon Community Center (Carmel-Clay Parks).
+The Fishers Arts Council invites you to a visual arts reception featuring works of art provided by Opportunities for Positive Growth (OPG); Janus Developmental Services; Art Mix; Indiana School for the Deaf; Indiana School for the Blind and Visually Impaired; clients from the Behavioral Analysis Center for Autism (BACA); clients from Outside the Box; Bosma Enterprises; VIPS – Visual Impaired Preschool Services; Best Buddies; Fortune Academy; and the Monon Community Center (Carmel-Clay Parks).
 Individual artists, including Jimmy Kiefel, Krista Darrow, Nick Mangos, Olivia Graham and John Tran, will also display their work.

 Fishers Music Works will bring the Fishers Community Chorus to share songs inspiring story sharing, compassion, and community unity.